chaunm/node-actors-prototype/actors/actor-system.md

 ## 1. Actors
 ### 1.1 Overview
-Actors are programming concepts to model entities communicate via messages.
+Actors are programming concepts to model entities communicating via messages.
 + Can be implemented in any programming language
 + Have their own mailboxes which are authorized topics on a message broker.
-+ Can be featured by a uid
++ Can be featured by a uid (locally or globally)

 ### 1.2 Mailboxes
 A mailbox (a topic) can be configured to subscribe or publish to a specific set of actors.